avanesce/4D_Byte_Maze_Generator/README.txt

 The project creates a theoretical 4D Maze (doesn't actually draw one) which is output as a byte file.
 Each file contains characters equal to n^4, where is equivalent to the length of each side of the maze.
 This also results in the maze being a cube, which is then represented in another dimension (such as time).

-Furthermore, the maze meets two additional conditions:
+Furthermore, the maze meets several additional conditions:
 • The maze is different every time, so a larger maze is not simply an expansion of a smaller one.
 A seed was not used but a time seed can simply solve this condition to be truly random.
 • Each cell must be used, no cell can be completely blocked off (see an example where a byte is 11111111).
 • A loop cannot exist in the maze, requiring the usage of disjoint sets to create a maze that can fully be represented as a tree.
 Each cell in the maze will be represented by a node which is capable of tracking it's own parent cell.
 At the start, each cell is it's own parent.
 Any cell merged into the forming maze will adopted a new parent (the parent node, aka the root of the entire tree).
 If the expanding maze attempts to expand to a cell which already shares a parent, then it will not destroy the dividing wall, thus preventing a loop from forming within the maze.